codenamephp/platform.di/README.md

 $container->get('...');
 ```

 This creates a builder without definitions.
-To add definitions I recommend using on of the provider options below, especially
+To add definitions I recommend using one of the provider options below, especially
 the `de\codenamephp\platform\di\definitionsProvider\iArray` provider.

 From there you just get your dependencies from the container.

 ### Using providers

 The best way to have configurations within modules and libraries is via providers.
-This way, the provider class will be used to add the files, glob paths or definitions.
-Every time
+This way, the provider class will be used to add the files or definitions.
-the provider class is updated, the configuration will be upgraded as well
+Every time the provider class is updated, the configuration will be updated as well.

-All providers need to implement one of the de\codenamephp\platform\di\definitionsProvider\* interfaces
+All providers need to implement one of the `de\codenamephp\platform\di\definitionsProvider\*` interfaces

 ```php
 use de\codenamephp\platform\di\definitionsProvider\iDefintionsProvider;